 Many, but not all,

-adult smoky blacks have an amber eye as shown here on COACHMAN'S SIMPLISTIK.
+smoky blacks have amber eyes, as shown here on COACHMAN'S SIMPLISTIK.
 Amber eyes are not uncommon on single cream dilutes.

 Photos courtesy of Nathan Painter.